vkhazin/multicloud-courseware/content/iac/terraform-intro.md

 * Cloud-specific Provider is responsible for understanding API interactions and exposing resources
 * Configuration files describe the components needed, for an application or fir ab entire data centre
 * Execution plan describes what to do to reach the desired state
-* Partial sample templates for a VM for the different cloud providers:
+* Sample VM template for the different cloud providers:

 ```
 # Aws